danocity/quantumit_codetest/README.md

 Configuration Notes:

+1) Copy the database files from \CodeTest\App_Data folder to an external folder of your choice.

-1) Edit connectionStrings section of the Web.config of RestAPI project and point the path of the DefaultConnection entry to the same localdb file being used by the main project: CodeTest.
+2) Edit connectionStrings section of the Web.config of both CodeTest and RestAPI projects and point the path of the DefaultConnection entry to where you copied the database files.

 Example:
-C:\Work\QuamtumIT\CodeTest\CodeTest\App_Data\aspnet-WebApplication1-20170107103542.mdf
+C:\junk\db\aspnet-WebApplication1-20170107103542.mdf

 2) Under the CodeTest project, edit the file: \Views\Shared\_Layout.cshtml and change the location of the REST API path where it is running: